-The outcome of the case means that the law is settled.
+The outcome of the case means that the law on this matter is settled.

-It would be a matter for Parliament to change the law on prisoner voting in elections.
+It is a matter for Parliament to change the law on prisoner voting in elections.
 It would also be a matter for Parliament to decide the franchise in any future referendum.